-- Forced Discharge Enable/Disable: If the customer wants to discharge the battery, enable the forced discharge function; set both the discharge power and time period. - Forced Discharge Power(kW): Forced discharge power limit. - Stop Discharge SOC(%)/Volt(V): If Battery SOC/voltage is lower than this limit, the inverter will stop the forced discharging function.
+- Forced Discharge Enable/Disable: Enable the forced discharge function to discharge battery at a set time period; set both the discharge power and time period. - Forced Discharge Power(kW): Forced discharge power limit. - Stop Discharge SOC(%)/Volt(V): If Battery SOC/voltage is lower than this limit, the inverter will stop the forced discharging function.
 Note: For EG4® batteries, this value should be ABOVE 20% of total battery capacity. - PVSelIToGrid(Comp. w/NEM3.0): Enable for only PV sell back. - Forced Discharge Start Time 1-3: Start time for Forced Discharge. - Forced Discharge End Time 1-3: End time for Forced Discharge.